patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 Here are a few best practices for making your UX copy more accessible:

 - Avoid directional language, like “Use the button to the left."
-It will not help a user who is working with a screen reader.
+It doesn't account for users with different screen layouts (desktop vs. mobile) or users working with screen readers.
 - Use proper heading levels (H1, H2) to articulate the page content’s organization.
 - Do not identify items by color, like “Click the blue button.”
 - Use plain language and short sentences.